-- In Chapter 1.1, "Safety Instructions", on page 7.
+- In Chapter 1.1, "Safety instructions", on page 7.
 The same information is provided in many languages as printed "Safety Instructions".
-The printed "Safety Instructions" are delivered with the R&S FPL1000. - Throughout the documentation, safety instructions are provided when you need to take care during setup or operation.
+The printed "Safety Instructions" are delivered with the product. - Throughout the documentation, safety instructions are provided when you need to take care during setup or operation.

-1.1 Safety Instructions
+1.1 Safety instructions